 - Where the interior of a building or structure is designated, the designation shall include a finding designating the specific portions of the interior that make it suitable for designation and a finding that the interior is accessible to the public as a common area in the normal course of the building’s use

 Yes, historic homes may be renovated, and often are in order to meet modern standards.
 However, historic property owners must first receive approval for renovation via either a Standard Certificate of Appropriateness Application or a Special Certificate of Appropriateness Application to ensure that any renovations retain the historic integrity of the structure.

 Aside from a general increase of property value, owning a historic home can have its benefits.
 Primarily, the Town offers a tax abatement program for historic property owners who renovate their homes in ways that preserve and honor the property’s historic integrity.

-Can I Remove My Home from the Historic Register?
+Can I Remove My Home from the Historic Registry?

-Yes, property owners may remove their homes from the Town's historic register, and must complete this form and receive approval from the Historic Preservation Board and the Commission in order to do so.
+Yes, property owners may remove their homes from the Town’s historic register, and must complete a removal form and receive approval from the Historic Preservation Board and the Commission in order to do so.

 How Can I Learn More About Historic Preservation?

 Residents may contact Christine Nicole, Town Clerk at (727) 588-3769 x 312 or email Ms. Nicole to request more information about historic preservation in Belleair.